the4thdoctor/dbaday/dbaday_new/content/en/_dba.md

 ## Say thank you  to your DBA!

-The 7th July 2023 is the Database Administrators Appreciation Day.

 If the business data is safely stored, if the business data is secure and the operations run smoothly, it's because you've got an awesome database administrator.

 Let's shout loud **Happy DBA Day!**